nok/leap-motion-processing/README.md

 Simple library to use the complete [Leap Motion](https://leapmotion.com/) [API](https://developer.leapmotion.com/documentation/api/annotated) in [Processing](http://processing.org/).

-## BETA

-If you are interested in the **Leap Motion 2.0.1 BETA** implementation, so have a look at the [BETA branch](https://github.com/voidplus/leap-motion-processing/tree/beta).

 ## About

 The Leap detects and tracks hands, fingers and finger-like tools.
 The device operates in an intimate proximity with high precision and tracking frame rate.